achiwa912/daemonlord/README.md

     -   Just to move to your friend's location who is in a battle
     -   Share enemy monsters and their status/HPs
     -   You can see friend's activities as well as yours
+-   You can have joined camps with your friends (new)
+    -   You can view fellow party members
+    -   You can cast spells to other party members
+    -   Party spells such as gps, hogo and zenkai will be shared among all parties except for 'tsubasa'
+    -   Prep for adventure is shared among all parties
+    -   Heal all members is partially supported
 -   You can send/receive messages to/from your friends
 -   Expedition supports save/resume in a remote dungeon
 -   Automatic user registration and authentication